I Want To...

 Research Interests: Pediatric ophthalmology, Strabismus, Double vision

-Alex Christoff is an assistant professor and certified orthoptist in the Zanvyl Kreiger Department of Pediatric Ophthalmology and Adult Strabismus at the Wilmer Eye Institute.
-Mr. Christoff received his B.S. in biology from Indiana University in 1984, and has been a certified ophthalmic technician since 1987.
-He went on to complete his orthoptic training fellowship at the University of Minnesota in Minneapolis, earning his orthoptic certification in 2001.
+Alex Christoff is an assistant professor and certified orthoptist in the Zanvyl Kreiger Department of Pediatric Ophthalmology and Adult Strabismus at the Johns Hopkins Wilmer Eye Institute.
+He received his Bachelor of Science degree in biology from Indiana University in 1984, and has been a certified ophthalmic technician since 1987.
+Mr. Christoff completed his orthoptic training fellowship at the University of Minnesota in Minneapolis, earning his orthoptic certification in 2001.

 Since 2001, Mr. Christoff has been teaching strabismus and retinoscopy courses to certified ophthalmic medical personnel at the annual meetings of the American Academy of Ophthalmology.
 He began his clinical career at the Wilmer Eye Institute in 2004, earning faculty appointment as a clinical instructor in 2006, and promotion to assistant professor of ophthalmology in 2009.